Send a File or URL

 The mindee_client and inference_params are created in Configure the Client.

-For polling, use the enqueue_and_get_inference method.
+Use the enqueue_and_get_inference method.

 response = mindee_client.enqueue_and_get_inference(